Atomic-superfluid heat engines controlled by twisted light: Ideal Otto cycle

 \section{Ideal Otto cycle}

-We are now in the position to describe an ideal Otto cycle working along the lower polaritonic branch $A$.
+We are now in the position to describe an ideal Otto cycle working along the lower polariton branch $A$.
 A schematic of the cycle is given below.

-Under idealized conditions, each step can be understood as follows:
+Under idealized and quasistatic conditions, each step can be understood as follows:

 \begin{enumerate} \item \textbf{Isentropic expansion:} Starting with an initial value of the detuning compatible with $-\bar{\Delta}_i \gg \omega_{c,d} $, i.e., in the regime where the polariton describes to an excellent approximation, phononlike excitations, the detuning is taken to a final value $-\bar{\Delta}_f \ll \omega_{c,d}$.
-In other words, the detuning takes the polariton from the phononlike branch to the photonlike branch.
+In other words, the detuning takes the polariton from the phononlike regime to the photonlike regime.
 Let $T_i$ be the initial temperature at the beginning of this step and $\Omega_{i}$ be the corresponding eigenfrequency.
-Ideally, the transformation is carried out adiabatically so that the polaritonic particle number $\langle A^\dagger A \rangle$ remains fixed and no heat is exchanged with external reservoirs.
+Ideally, the transformation is carried out adiabatically so that the polaritonic particle number $\langle \hat{A}^\dagger \hat{A} \rangle$ remains fixed and no heat is exchanged with external reservoirs.

-\item \textbf{Isochoric transition:} In the photonlike branch, the system is allowed to relax with respect to a photonlike reservoir, i.e., at temperature $T_f \approx 0$ K. The thermal expectation value $\langle A^\dagger A \rangle$ adjusts to the new eigenfrequency $\Omega_{f}$ and temperature $T_f$ during this process.
+\item \textbf{Isochoric transition:} In the photonlike regime, the system is allowed to relax with respect to the photonlike reservoir, i.e., at temperature $T_f \approx 0$ K. The thermal expectation value $\langle \hat{A}^\dagger \hat{A} \rangle$ adjusts to the new eigenfrequency $\Omega_{f}$ and temperature $T_f$ during this process.
 Ideally, full thermalization is desired.

-\item \textbf{Isentropic compression:} Now starting the detuning at $\bar{\Delta}_f$, it is taken back to its initial value $\bar{\Delta}_i$ (reverse of step 1) adiabatically so that $\langle A^\dagger A \rangle$ remains fixed and there is no heat exchange with the reservoirs within idealized conditions.
+\item \textbf{Isentropic compression:} From the detuning at $\bar{\Delta}_f$, it is taken back to its initial value $\bar{\Delta}_i$ (reverse of step 1) adiabatically so that $\langle \hat{A}^\dagger \hat{A} \rangle$ remains fixed and there is no heat exchange with the reservoirs within idealized conditions.

-\item \textbf{Isochoric transition:} Back into the phononlike branch, the system is allowed to relax with respect to a phononlike reservoir, i.e., at temperature $T_i$.
-The thermal expectation value $\langle A^\dagger A \rangle$ adjusts to the eigenfrequency $\Omega_{i}$ and temperature $T_i$, upon full thermalization under ideal conditions. \end{enumerate}
+\item \textbf{Isochoric transition:} Back into the phononlike regime, the system is allowed to relax with respect to the phononlike reservoir, i.e., at temperature $T_i$.
+The thermal expectation value $\langle \hat{A}^\dagger \hat{A} \rangle$ adjusts to the eigenfrequency $\Omega_{i}$ and temperature $T_i$ upon full thermalization under ideal conditions. \end{enumerate}

 This cycle performs useful work due to variation of the detuning that completes the thermodynamic cycle.
 The thermal efficiency can be obtained by taking the ratio between the work performed by the engine in one cycle and the input heat.
 In order to determine the work done, let us resort to the prescription introduced earlier in which the incremental work done is expressible in the manner